Who-put-that-in-my-drive/Moments/server/prod/ReadMe.md

 ### Receive credentials
 A credentials .pem file is required to ssh into the ec2 instance.
 Please place the .pem file you have received into the `prod` folder (the current directory this README.md file is in).

-### Prepare the server start-up
-Files which need to be transferred to the server are the following:
+## Transferring the server to the instance
-- index.ts
-- package.json
-- tsconfig.json

-In order to complete this step, please run the `prepare.sh` bash script
+In order to complete this step, please run the `prepare.sh` bash script in the `prod` folder.

 ## SSH into the ec2 instance
 ```